 - One academic reference.
 When you apply, you will need to supply your referee’s contact details, and we will request a reference from them directly.
 If you graduated more than two years ago, you may supply a professional referee instead if you are no longer in touch with your undergraduate tutors.
 Although we normally require only one strong reference, you are encouraged to supply details for two referees to ensure we receive a strong reference in good time.

-- A statement of purpose.
+- A Personal Statement.
 This should include:

 Your motivation behind applying for this specific degree--why this MA?